ravenrebels/ravencoin-jswallet/README.md

 # ravencoin-jswallet

-Ravencoin wallet library for JavaScript
+Ravencoin wallet library for JavaScript.
+By default it interacts with the Ravencoin blockchain using RPC services from https://rpc.ting.finance/ for both testnet and mainnet.
+You are free to use any RPC-service you like, including your own.
+See section [An Internal Link to a Section Heading](#run-your-own-blockchain-node) for more info

 ##

 EXPERIMENTAL.
-DO NOT USE IN PRODUCTION

 This lib needs a lot of testing before being used in production.
 Only use on mainnet if you "play around".